 • Delta tables are ideal for data warehousing environments where historical data needs to be stored, queried, and analyzed.
 They support ACID transactions, ensuring data integrity and consistency.

-Delta Tables vs. Delta Live Tables
+How Do Delta Tables Compare to Delta Live Tables?

 Delta tables are a way of storing data in tables, while Delta Live Tables enable you to explain the flow of data across these tables explicitly.
 Delta Live Tables is an explicit framework that can manage multiple delta tables by building them and keeping them updated.
 In essence, Delta Tables is an architecture of data tables.
 On the other hand, Delta Live Tables is a framework of data pipelines.

-Features of Databricks Delta Table
+What are the Features of Databricks Delta Table?

 Below are a few features offered by Databricks Delta Live Table:

 • Automate Data Pipeline: Defines an end-to-end Data Pipeline by specifying Data Source, Transformation Logic, and Destination state of Data instead of manually combining complicated data processing jobs.
 Delta Live Table automatically maintains all data dependencies across the Pipeline and reuse ETL pipelines with independent Data Management.
-It can also run batch or streaming data while specifying incremental or complete computation for each Databricks Delta Table.
+It can also run batch or streaming data while specifying incremental or complete computation for each Databricks delta table.

 • Automatic Testing: Prevents bad data from flowing into tables through validation and integrity checks, it avoids Data Quality errors.
 It also allows you to monitor Data Quality trends to derive insight about required changes and the performance of data.